makrai/notes/tausczik10-liwc.md

     * even with in-depth training, judges do not agree with each other
     * rating essays by multiple judges is extremely slow and expensive; and
     * judges tend to get depressed when reading depressing stories
-* Martha Francis and [Pennebaker began developing a] text analysis program
+* Martha Francis and Pennebaker began developing a text analysis program

 ## The Logic and Development of LIWC

-* LIWC program has [a] processing component and the dictionaries
+* LIWC program has a processing component and the dictionaries
 * calculate the percentage of each LIWC category
 * categories
   * positive and negative emotion
-  * thinking styles ... self-reflection, and causal thinking
+  * thinking styles self-reflection, and causal thinking
   * more than 80
 * For all subjective categories, an initial selection of word candidates was gleaned from dictionaries, thesauruses, questionnaires, and lists made by research assistants. two rounds of ratings
   * initial LIWC judging took place between 1992 and 1994
-  * significant [revision] in 1997 and again in 2007
+  * significant revision in 1997 and again in 2007
-  * For details ... see Pennebaker, Chung, Ireland, Gonzales, and Booth (2007)
+  * For details see Pennebaker, Chung, Ireland, Gonzales, and Booth (2007)

 ## The Psychometrics of Word Usage

 ## Content Versus Style Words [function words]

-* goal was to ... tap
+* goal was to tap
-  * both psychological processes and the [topic]
+  * both psychological processes and the topic
-* content and [function] words [are] processed in the brain very differently (Miller, 1995)
+* content and function words are processed in the brain very differently (Miller, 1995)
-* style words are [linked to] people’s social and psychological worlds
+* style words are linked to people’s social and psychological worlds
-  * the reader [needs to know] who “I” and “you” refer to.
+  * the reader needs to know who “I” and “you” refer to.
 Where is “here”
   * referents that are shared by two people in a particular conversation
   * (cf. Chung & Pennebaker, 2007)
   * detect emotional and biological states, status, honesty